djrumala/braintumor-segmentation/README.md

 There are two steps that will be done here, they are getting the brain tumor images and masks automatically, and then multi-class segmentation for brain tumor can be done.

-# 1. Steps to get Brain Tumor images and its masks automatically from niftii data of TCGA and BraTS datasets-like.
+# 1. Automatically Saving Brain Tumor 2D Image Slices for Brain Tumor Segmentation and Classification from BraTS Datasets-like

 <b>Requirements:</b>
 <br>Nibabel<br>